MIrinkov/loft/README.md

     + bound to a single customer using the `=` binding strategy
     + creates `timeTotal` and `moneyTotal` and updates them in the `postLink` function
     + has a controller that opens the modal, and passes the directives scope into the modal

-## Future

-Currently requires fiddling with browser settings to run without a server.
-Should be dealt with using `$templateCache`.

-The `customers` array should probably be a service.
-This will help to emulate and abstract away the model's behaviour.

-Add some "useful" features.